Asabeneh/10-days-of-git-and-github/readme.md

 If you are a sole developer that works by yourself then you can test the _git pull_ command by modifying some of the files from your remote repository and pull it using the _git pull_ command.

 _Congratulations!
-Now, you have solid foundation of Git and GitHub_
+Now, you have a solid foundation of Git and GitHub_

 ## Git cheat sheet: